ansys/pyensight/doc/source/calc_functions.rst

 factor, of all the cells comprising the defect, where each cell of the defect is assigned this value.
 The defect scalar per element variable is usually porosity, but the user is free to use any per element scalar variable.
-The scale factor adjusts the scalar per element variable values, i.e. if the porosity range is from 0.0 to 100.0 then a scale factor of 0.01 can be used to normalize the porosity values to volume fraction values ranging from 0.0 to 1.0.
+The scale factor adjusts the scalar per element variable values, that is if the porosity range is from 0.0 to 100.0 then a scale factor of 0.01 can be used to normalize the porosity values to volume fraction values ranging from 0.0 to 1.0.